gbmhunter/blog/content/electronics/components/switched-capacitor-filters/_index.md

 ## Topologies

 Most universal switched-capacitor filter ICs are arranged in the state-variable-biquad configuration, which allows for the creation of low-pass, band-pass, high-pass, all-pass and notch filters.
 It also allows for the design of high-Q filters with relatively low dependence on component tolerances[^bib-linear-tech-mystery-switched-capacitor].

+## Clock Feedthrough

+_Clock feedthrough_ (or clock feedthru) is the RMS value of the clock frequency and it's harmonics which are injected into the output of a switched-capacitor filter[^bib-analog-devices-ltc-1068-ds].
+Clock feedthrough is typically tested with the input of the filter grounded.

 ## Simulation